A search for extensible low-WAFOM point sets: A search for extensible low-WAFOM point sets

+\begin{remark} In terms of the Walsh coefficients of $f$, Goda, Ohori, Suzuki, and Yoshiki \cite{GOSY} proposed a quality criterion $\mathscr{W}(P)$ for randomized quasi-Monte Carlo integration using digitally shifted digital nets.
+This criterion is called the {\it Walsh figure of merit for root mean square error}, which satisfies a Koksma--Hlawka type inequality on the root mean square error.
+The computable formula for $\mathscr{W}(P)$ is given by

+Our search algorithm is also applicable here by replacing $2^{-(j+1)}$ in (\ref{eqn:WAFOM}) with $2^{-2(j+1)}$.
+At present, an efficient approximation of $\mathscr{W}(P)$, such as that mentioned in Section~\ref{subsec:table}, is not known.
+Thus, our lookup table method seems to be a good option in the case of randomization by digital shifts as well. \end{remark}

-\begin{remark} Suzuki \cite{Suzuki2013} recently gave an explicit mathematical construction of low-WAFOM point sets by using Niederreiter-Xing sequences and Dick's interlacing construction \cite{MR2346374, MR2391005} for fixed sizes.
-The mathematical construction of extensible low-WAFOM point sets is an open problem. \end{remark}
+\begin{remark} Suzuki \cite{MR3183338} gave an explicit mathematical construction of low-WAFOM point sets using Niederreiter-Xing sequences and Dick's interlacing construction \cite{MR2346374, MR2391005} for a fixed size $N = 2^m$.
+A mathematical construction of extensible low-WAFOM point sets is an open problem. \end{remark}